black and white bed linen

 Modern furniture design was influenced primarily by four major art houses and philosophies: De Stijl, Deutscher Werkbund, Bauhaus School, and the African/Asian culture.

-Deutscher Werkbund was a collection of designers, artists and manufacturers who came together in 1907 in Munich, Germany.
-They stressed the importance of functionality, using quality material and creating furniture that would last.
-Deutscher Werkbund set the trend among a cadre of German furniture designers who would follow.
 De Stijl, out of Amsterdam, carried on with this philosophy, focusing on color, form, and simplicity of design to produce a new furniture culture of aesthetics, utilizing the primary colors of black and white and stark geometrical shapes.
 Walter Gropius founded the Bauhaus School in 1919 in Berlin.
 Designers and artists applied their focus on practicality and modern production technologies not only to furniture, but also to architecture, clothing, and tableware.
-Around the end of the 19th century, all things Asian, especially Japanese, came to be the rage in European circles.
-Consumers were drawn to the plain design of Asian artifacts, which were simple and yet at the same time elegant, strikingly colorful, and beautiful.
-These aspects were absorbed into the modern furniture creations of such well known designers as Frank Lloyd Wright and Eileen Gray.

 The Transition to Modern Furniture Design Was Not the End of Traditional Furniture

-Although furniture showrooms filled with modern furniture design, there continued to be a lingering taste for tradition.
 Today one can find modern furniture that utilizes all the new materials and manufacturing technologies, yet is a reproduction of the traditional form, shapes and fabric patterns.